-Gastric sleeve surgery is a type of weight loss surgeries that involves removal of a large part of your stomach.
+Gastric sleeve surgery is a type of weight loss surgery that involves the removal of a large part of your stomach.
 After the surgery, patients feel full after eating even a very small amount of food.
-They may also feel less hungry because smaller stomach will produce lower levels of a hormone called ghrelin, which causes hunger.
+They may also feel less hungry because a smaller stomach will produce lower levels of a hormone called ghrelin, which causes hunger.

 Gastric sleeve procedure works by a sleeve-shaped tube created from a small part of the stomach.
 During the gastric sleeve surgery, your surgeon removes most of your stomach.
 The remaining part of your stomach is joined together using surgical staples.
 A long tube or banana-shaped stomach has been created when this process completes, and the small cuts(incisions) used are stitched closed.
 The entire surgery takes about 60 to 90 minutes.